Symoon07/socet-intro/systems/lab1/README.md

 `setup_gpio()` - sets up the GPIO in output mode, initializes the output data to 0 `toggle_gpio()` - flips the value in the GPIO

 > Task: Fill in `lab3_3.c` to implement a periodic GPIO blink, and print a message each time.
-Inclue the value of `mtime` in your message so you can see that it works!
+Include the value of `mtime` in your message so you can see that it works!

+#### Step 3b: The syscall interface
+For this part, you will create a few functions to implement the syscall.
+The overall idea is this:
+`timer_set(uint64_t millis) -> syscall(uint32_t num, uint64_t arg) -> exception_handler`.
+The function `timer_set` is a higher-level API that programmers can use to set a timer for a specified number of milliseconds.
+The `syscall` function makes a syscall using the `ecall` instruction, providing the syscall number (e.g. what should be done) and an argument in registers `a0` and `a1`.
+Finally, the `exception_handler` function will call an M-mode function that sets the timer.

 ### Step 4: RTL Diagram
 For the next lab, you will be designing a small hardware accelerator or peripheral for AFTx07.
 For this lab's last task, draw the RTL diagram for your chosen design.
 You are welcome to take one of the following 2 ideas, or propose your own: